IdentitySquare/Engineering-Internship/03_ruby_advanced.md

 ## 1. Local Computer Setup
+Estimated time: Varies on your computer, setup and issues you might run into.
+Could range from an hour to a full day if you encounter issues.

 A Luinix system is easier to work with.
 You will have the easiest time setting up if you are on a mac or Ubuntu.
 You can setup in Windows but you might have issues.
 You can try Googling for tutorials on this.
 We'd recommend that you install Ubuntu as a second OS or atleast in a Virtual Machine to try it out.